 If you're a fan of either the internet or sleep, then you're most likely familiar with Arianna Huffington.
 Named one of the most influential women in media and one of the most powerful women in the world, the boss lady is responsible for the Huffington Post media empire and, more recently, has been leading a sleep revolution along with her latest venture, Thrive Global.
 She is also one of the nicest women I've ever met!

 In her book of the same name, Thrive: The Third Metric to Redefining Success and Creating a Life of Well-Being, Wisdom, and Wonder, Huffington lays out how to rethink our modern-day definition of "success" so it's less about struggle and sacrifice and more about, well, thriving.
-Pick up a copy of Thrive or The Sleep Revolution so you or your favorite career gal can start the New Year off right!
+Pick up a copy of Thrive or The Sleep Revolution so you or your favorite career gal can start any day off right!

 Power Your Happy Q&A